William-gregory/ML-fundamentals/README.md

 # PRML
-The Jupyter Notebook PRML.ipynb contains coded examples, which i have written myself, outlining various statistical concepts covered in both textbooks:
+The Jupyter Notebook PRML.ipynb contains coded examples, which i have written myself, outlining various fundamental statistical concepts related to pattern recognition and machine learning, as covered in both textbooks:

 Bishop, C.M., 2006.
 Pattern recognition and machine learning. springer.